What the study found

-What the study found: The study found that generative AI (GenAI) and large language models can support curriculum redesign by generating and testing code.
-In the case described, a postgraduate operations management course was redesigned to include simulation-based learning, and a replicable prompt-driven workflow enabled educators to co-create HTML/JavaScript simulations without programming expertise.
+The study found that generative AI and large language models (LLMs) can support curriculum redesign by helping educators create and test code.
+In this case, the authors describe a prompt-driven workflow that let educators co-create HTML/JavaScript simulations without programming expertise.

-What the researchers tested: The researchers present a case study of a postgraduate operations management course redesign.
-They documented the design and implementation of a prompt-driven workflow using GenAI and LLMs to create simulation-based learning resources, along with the opportunities and constraints they encountered.
+The researchers present a case study of a postgraduate operations management course redesigned to include simulation-based learning.
+They document the design and implementation of a replicable, prompt-driven workflow using GenAI and LLMs to generate and test HTML/JavaScript simulations.

-What worked and what didn't: The paper reports that the workflow allowed educators to co-create HTML/JavaScript simulations without programming expertise.
-It also notes that the team encountered both opportunities and constraints, but the abstract does not specify these in detail.
+The paper reports that the workflow enabled educators without programming expertise to co-create simulations.
+It also says the authors encountered opportunities and constraints during the process, but the abstract does not specify what those were.

 Key points